YogeshBarai/TypingTestGame/README.md

 # TypingTestGame
 TypingTestGame is a Python based program that gives you your typing speed.
 Sentences are displayed randomly based on the internal database of around 6000 different sentences.
 Its a very basic attempt at creating te application using pygames library.

-Please note: The game is currently available ony on the TestPyPI platform.
+Please note: The game is currently available only on the TestPyPI platform.
 I plan to migrate it to the PyPi platform later on.

 ## Installation